-Below are the several steps to follow to fulfill the thesis requirement.
-Please know that through each step, you will receive expert guidance and mentorship.
+Below are the steps that you need to follow to fulfill the thesis requirement.
+Please know that through each step, you will receive guidance and mentorship.

 1. Determine Your Thesis Topic and Tentative Question

-After completing 24 credits, but before completing 32, you work with your assigned research advisor to narrow down your academic interests to a relevant and manageable thesis topic.
-Log in to your student account, and schedule an appointment with your assigned research advisor via the Degree Candidate Portal.
+When you have completed between 24 and 32 credits, you work with your assigned research advisor to narrow down your academic interests to a relevant and manageable thesis topic.
+Log in to MyDCE, then ALB/ALM Community to schedule an appointment with your assigned research advisor via the Degree Candidate Portal.

-This is also pertinent for our ALM, liberal arts fields candidates (English, government, history, international relations, psychology, etc.) who are required to have Harvard faculty direct their thesis projects.
-If you are pursuing a liberal arts field, review Harvard College’s as well as all the graduate schools’ course catalog online (my.harvard.edu) to be sure that there are faculty teaching courses related to your thesis topic.
-If not, you’ll need to choose an alternative.
+- The point about topic selection is particularly pertinent to scientific research that is dependent upon laboratory space, project funding, and access to private databases.
+It is also critical for our candidates in ALM, liberal arts fields (English, government, history, international relations, psychology, etc.) who are required to have Harvard faculty direct their thesis projects.
+Review Harvard’s course catalog online (my.harvard.edu) to be sure that there are faculty teaching courses related to your thesis topic.
+If not, you’ll need to choose an alternative topic.

-To be eligible for CTP registration, you need to be in good standing and have completed a minimum of 32 degree-applicable credits as well as the statistics/research methods requirement, if pertinent to your field.
+In addition to preparing, submitting, and having your Prework approved, to be eligible for the CTP, you need to be in good standing and have completed a minimum of 32 degree-applicable credits as well as the statistics/research methods requirement, if pertinent to your field.